ioccc-src/winner/1991/dds/README.md

 ## Author's remarks:

-This program is a companion to the [DDS-BASIC interpreter program](/1990/dds/README.md) that was submitted to [the contest in 1990](/years.html#1990).
+This program is a companion to the [1990/dds](../../1990/dds/index.html) 1990 DDS-BASIC interpreter program.
 This compiles BASIC programs into compilable C code and then compiles it.
 The input format is almost identical to the input format of the DDS-BASIC interpreter.
 The program needs an executable C compiler called `cc` in your path in order to work.